 A game able to teach history.
 Instead of reading a book or watching a documentary, you can actually organise their camp and army during the 100 Years War and lead their soldiers into battle.

-The strategic map allows the player to choose were to move and attack the opponents, while the camp section let him train and organise the army.
-When it’s time to deploy archers, swordsmen and knights, the player act as their commander, moving the units across the battlefield and picking the best tactic decisions to win the battle.
+The strategic map allows the player to choose where to move and attack the opponents, while the camp section lets you train and organise the army.
+When it’s time to deploy archers, swordsmen and knights, the player acts as their commander, moving the units across the battlefield and carefully selecting their tactics in order to try and win the battle.

 Discover where you came from through photos, stories, historical documents, and so much more.
 With the Ancestry app you can explore your family stories anytime, anywhere.